Pomax/are-we-flying/docs/index.md

 </div>
 ```

-And then we can update our browser's `autopilot.js` to work with that number input field:
+And then we can update our browser's `autopilot.js` to work with that input field:

 ```javascript
 ...